ztkent/augur/README.md

 # Augur
 An assistant to rapidly align new GPT projects.
+Follows the best practices provided by [OpenAI](https://platform.openai.com/docs/guides/prompt-engineering/six-strategies-for-getting-better-results)

 Try it here: [Augur](https://augur.ztkent.com)
 ## What is a 'System Prompt'